-- 57. The investigator will gather evidence in the form of statements and any other appropriate evidence from relevant people. - 58.
-The investigator may determine in light of the evidence that the threshold of fitness to practise has not been met, and the student may be considered fit to practise (See paragraphs 45 to 49 above).
-In these circumstances, it may be felt that additional measures may be required to ensure the student is able to address the issues which prompted the investigation, and the student and all relevant teaching staff will need to be informed of these.
-It is important to ensure that all serious matters reaching the threshold of student fitness to practise above are considered through the fitness to practise procedures in the light of implications for patient safety.
+56 The investigator may determine in light of the evidence that the threshold of fitness to practise has not been met (see paragraphs 43 to 47).
+In these circumstances, it will be important to notify the fitness to practise panel, the student and relevant clinical tutors to ensure that informal mechanisms are invoked if appropriate.
+It is important to ensure that all serious matters reaching the threshold of student fitness to practise are considered through the fitness to practise procedures in light of implications for patient safety in the future.